 - Massage your legs from the bottom to the top using appropriate moisturizing creams;

 - Put your legs up when you sleep, or when you are sitting down;

 - Get some exercise!
 Walk, climb the stairs, stretch your legs, move your feet, take a few steps on your toes to exercise your calf muscles, lie on your back and pedal in the air, etc. These little exercises are simple and effective!

-- Keep your skin in good condition by applying a protective body cream, such as Bio Epiderma, every evening before sleeping;
+- Keep your skin in good condition by applying a body cream, such as Medicart Soothing Balm, every evening before sleeping;

 - Wear compression stockings, which improve the blood flow in your legs.